Pacharauta: Health

-According to Ministry of Health, there are No any health institutions in Pacharauta Municipality.
+According to Ministry of Health, there are no health institutions in Pacharauta Municipality.

 Municipal Income and Expenditure

-Government of Nepal has allocated 363.459 million Nepali Rupees for fiscal year 2017.
+The government of Nepal has allocated 363.459 million Nepali Rupees for fiscal year 2017.

 Educational Status

-The overall literacy rate (for population age 5 years and above) increased from 90.9% in 2017 to 99.5% in 2019.
+The overall literacy rate (for population age five years and above) increased from 90.9% in 2017 to 99.5% in 2019.
 The male literacy rate was 99.3% compared to the female literacy rate of 79.4%.
-There is one Government School (Shree Nepal Rastiya Secondary School Piparpati) near Piparpati market, where studying up to bachelor's degree in Education (B.Ed), and Intermediate in Education (I.Ed) and also very soon there will be start Science and Mathematics.
-From last 4 (Four) Years, 2016 in this also a Technical Education class is in the process.
+There is one government school (Shree Nepal Rastiya Secondary School Piparpati) near Piparpati market, where studying up to bachelor's degree in education (B.Ed.), and Intermediate in Education (I.Ed) and also very soon there will be start Science and Mathematics.
+From last four years, 2016 in this also a Technical Education class is in the process.
 This Technical Education class Verify and monitored by CTEVT Nepal.
-The course start form class 9th to 12th (Full 4 year Computer Engineering Course).
+The course start from class 9th to 12th (full four year computer engineering course).

 Following are the Educational institutes in this municipality.